zuozhenggh/learning-library/developer-library/atp-apex-oda/lab0/lab0.md

 As part of your sign up to this workshop, you will have been provided a link to **Sign Up** to Oracle Cloud Free Tier.
 Please make sure you:

 - Use the **following URL** - [>> Sign Up for Oracle Cloud <<](http://bit.ly/34TzwGf)
-- Use a **personal email** address that you will use during all the workshop process.
+- Use a **personal email** address that you will use during all the workshop process

 On the Sign Up page, select your **Country/Territory**, enter your **email address** and click "**Next**".